-Some employers have agreed to providing specific rights and entitlements for workers experiencing family violence.
-To find out whether a particular workplace has done so, check the worker's enterprise agreement or award.
+Some employers have agreed to providing employee assistance programs and specific rights and entitlements for employees experiencing family violence.
+To find out whether a particular workplace has done so, check the employer's policies and the employee's award or enterprise agreement.
 The specific rights and entitlements acknowledge that family violence can have an impact on a worker's performance, productivity and safety at work.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.